Your Personal Stag Do Expert

 Unique Prague Stag Ideas

 Beer?
 Czech.
 Stripper cruises?
 Czech.
-Absinthe, AK-47s and boozy bike tours?
-Czech, Czech, Czech.
+Absinthe and beer bike tours?
+Czech, Czech.
 Prague is one of our most popular stag destinations for all the right reasons.

 - Clink shots of Absinthe and flagons of beer